rails/rails/guides/source/7_1_release_notes.md

     ```

 *   Auto generated index names are now limited to 62 bytes, which fits within the default
-    index name length limits for MySQL, Postgres and SQLite.
+    index name length limits for MySQL, PostgreSQL and SQLite.

 *   Introduce adapter for Trilogy database client.